-- The primary indicator is the positive weighted average ESG Materiality rating of the Portfolio versus the ICE BofA European Currency High Yield Excluding Subordinated Financials Constrained Index, assessed over rolling 12-month periods. - The Sub-Advisor will invest at least 50% of the portfolio in companies that have a strong ESG Materiality Rating.
-Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model using fundamental research, or engage with companies that have a low ESG Materiality rating for improvement, in order to achieve this 50% minimum commitment. - The Sub-Advisor will exclude companies that it determines are in breach of accepted international standards, for example the UN Global Compact Principals.
+- The Portfolio maintains a positive ESG Materiality rating compared to the S&P 500 Index, assessed over rolling 12-month periods, using the ESG Materiality Rating Model.
+The positive ESG Materiality rating versus the index is monitored on a daily basis by the Sub-Advisor's compliance systems. - The Sub-Advisor invests at least 50% of the portfolio in companies that have a strong ESG Materiality Rating.
+Only investments in companies that have a strong rating are considered to be aligned with the promotion of environmental and/or social characteristics.
+Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model as having a strong rating using its own research, or engage with companies that have low ESG Materiality Ratings for improvement, in order to achieve this 50% minimum commitment. - The Sub-Advisor excludes companies: - that it determines are in breach of accepted international standards, for example the UN Global Compact Principles; and - that derive revenue above particular thresholds from certain industries and activities that are harmful to the environment and/or society.

+The exclusion policy is adhered to with the application of strict pre-trade restrictions and is monitored on an ongoing basis.
-As these indicators form the basis of the environmental and/or social characteristics promoted by the Portfolio, they are also the binding elements of Portfolio's ESG strategy - further information on this is provided below.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+As these indicators form the basis of the environmental and/or social characteristics promoted by the Portfolio, they are also the binding elements of Portfolio's ESG strategy - further information on this is provided below. • What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives? /A • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective? /A How have the indicators for adverse impacts on sustainability factors been taken into account? /A How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: /A

-Sustainability indicators measure

-how the environmental or social characteristics promoted by the financial product are attained.

-impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
-How have the indicators for adverse impacts on sustainability factors been taken into account?

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:

-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.